Agent Workflows

 1. Load context — Read context/ documents to understand the project

-2. Check the boardgit kb board to see active tasks and blockers
+2. Check the boardgit-kb board to see active tasks and blockers

 3. Claim work — Pick up an active task or start a new one